Soozu/stove-account-generator/README.md

 ## Usage

-1. Launch the application from desktop shortcut or start menu
+1. Launch the application
 2. Configure desired settings
 3. Enter the number of accounts to generate
 4. Click "Start Generation"
 5. Complete CAPTCHA when prompted
 6. Monitor progress in the log window

-## Updates
+## Contributing

-The application will automatically check for updates when launched.
-If an update is available, you will be prompted to install it.
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License